North Korea says willing to end conflict with South over propaganda broadcasts

 North Korea's Kim Yang Gon, secretary of the Central Committee of the Workers' Party of Korea, sent a letter saying the South Korean broadcasts were a declaration for war but North Korea was "willing to offer an exit to settle the current situation and improve the relations," the ministry said.

-South Korea fired tens of artillery rounds toward North Korea on Thursday after the North fired shells into the South in an apparent protest against Seoul's anti-Pyongyang broadcasts, the defense ministry in Seoul said.
+South Korea fired tens of artillery rounds towards North Korea on Thursday after the North fired shells into the South in an apparent protest against Seoul's anti-Pyongyang broadcasts, the defence ministry in Seoul said.

 (Reporting by Ju-min Park; Editing by Tony Munroe and Ryan Woo)